mohoyt/litl/README.md

 Have been fixed in v3 (and gerbers now updated) but were present in later iterations of v2
 - [x] Pin for switch alternative on left rotary encoder shorted with ground
+- [x] Holes for optional acrylic cover have been readded

 ![litl](img/litl_3.jpeg "litl")